SuNnY54569/Portfolio/README.md

 * Science Fiction Real-Time Strategy (RTS)
 * A science fiction real-time strategy game where players engage in strategic battles and resource management to dominate the Enemy.
 The game features multiplayer functionality, allowing players to connect and compete in real-time within the same lobby.

-**Key Contributions**:
+## Key Contributions
-- **Multiplayer Connection**: Developed the system for players to connect and play in the same lobby.
+- **Multiplayer Connection:** Developed the system for real-time player connections using the Unity Netcode framework.
-- **Lobby Management**: Assisted in generating and finding active lobbies for players to join.
+- **Lobby Management:** Implemented systems for generating and discovering active lobbies, ensuring smooth matchmaking.
-- **Team Color**: Implemented team color selection to enhance the multiplayer experience.
+- **Team Customization:** Designed and integrated team color selection to personalize and enhance the multiplayer experience.

 ![TerraForge GIF](https://github.com/SuNnY54569/SuNnY54569/blob/acbb43f1d15c94f8ee3fbc2918b130af1eb1f74a/TerraForge%20Trailer.gif)